 Except for sexual immorality.
 This phrase is known as "the exception clause" and appears again in Matthew 19:9.
 (When Mark and Luke record this same teaching, they do not include the exception clause, nor does the apostle Paul in 1 Corinthians 7, though he adds his own exceptions.)
 The Greek word translated "sexual immorality" (or sometimes "fornication") is porneia, from which we get the English word - you guessed it - pornography.
 It refers to any sexual activity outside of God's design.
 This includes adultery, but goes beyond that to include any sexual sin before, within, or outside of marriage.
 Matthew's Jesus distinguishes between adultery (moicheia) and sexual sin in general (porneia) in Matthew 15:19, so they are distinct though often overlapping.
 In some Bible passages, porneia refers to incest, such as cousins getting married (used this way in the Greek translation of Leviticus 18:16-18), and the Catholic church emphasizes this understanding here.
 Broadly applied, porneia could include a variety of sexual sins that potentially harm a marriage, like hiding previous sexual history, or abusive sexual behaviour within marriage, prostitution, perhaps a destructive use of pornography, or even misusing sex by withholding it as a kind of punishment, though there can also be valid reasons for refraining from sex for a season within marriage as well (e.g., 1 Corinthians 7:1-6).
 Sex is so much a part of our personal identities and the beautiful bonding of our marriage relationships, we should avoid all weaponizing of sex for personal power or selfish pleasure at the expense of the wellbeing of those we love.
 Zeroing in on what is the most likely meaning of porneia in this passage, Jesus is likely using porneia to refer to serious sexual sin, like adultery primarily though not exclusively.
 Jesus acknowledges that in some cases the sin of porneia will become a marriage ending event.
 To be clear, Jesus is not commanding divorce in such cases, since repentance, forgiveness, and reconciliation are always the highest embodiment of the Gospel for the Christian Church (e.g,, Matthew 18:15-35).
 But Jesus knows that there is only so much the human heart can bear, and sometimes sexual sin will break a marriage beyond repair.
 One thing is for certain, Jesus is challenging and changing the Mosaic Law - adultery is now grounds for divorce, not an occasion for stoning to death.

 Makes her commit adultery.
 The assumption behind this phrase is that a divorced person will likely marry again.
 Especially women in Jesus' day would seek out a new marriage partner to make a life for themselves, since job opportunities were scarce for woman.
 Jesus makes the point here that if the divorce is not valid according to God then he does not recognize the divorce even if it is legal according to the laws of the land, which means any future marriage is really adultery in God's eyes, since he sees the original couple as still married.
 Whoa.
 So someone could get a legal divorce and enter a new legal marriage and God says: Hold on.
 Back up.
 I don't recognize any of that.
 What a strong reminder that marriage is ultimately something that God, not the State, brings into being.
 Just because something is legal doesn't make it moral, and vice versa.
 The ethics of citizens of the Kingdom of God must come from God, and not our surrounding culture.
-[As an aside: As I mentioned in the previous study, I am currently living in the unusual position of having to parse out the difference between moral and legal guilt in my own life.
-I am in an odd season of life where I am both owning and declaring my moral guilt while also actively defending my legal innocence.
-It is exhausting, educational, and so very humbling.
-Thank you for your prayers.]
 We should also note that the early Church changed the script for single people (whether never married or through divorce).
 Jesus founded a community that sustained and celebrated single people - remembering that our Lord and Saviour himself remained single.
 This is a strong commission to the Church to function like family for all.

 COMMENTARY